 - Berxi by Berkshire Hathaway Specialty Insurance (Best Online Quoting Experience and Cheapest Quote)

 How Does a Commercial Insurance Agents Help You Save Money?

 Commercial insurance agents near me will provide you with advice on how to save money on your insurance costs.
 They will help you find discounts or reduced rates on your policy, as well as provide you with insurance advice.

 What’s The Difference Between Professional Liability Insurance and Medical Malpractice Insurance?

 Professional liability insurance, or as it is more commonly known, E&O insurance, is a form of liability insurance that protects the insured against lawsuits with monetary damage.

-Medical malpractice insurance is a more specialized variation of professional liability insurance that protects medical professionals from being held liable for disputed services that resulted in their patients getting injured or killed.
+Medical malpractice insurance is a more specialized variation of professional liability insurance that protects medical professionals from being held liable for disputed services.